TritonDataCenter/sdc-papi/docs/index.md

 values in production.

-Be careful when setting IGNORE_CPU_CAP to true; it should only be set on fresh installs of SDC, or elsewhere where you can ensure that VMs provisioned without cpu_cap will not be mixed with VMs having cpu_cap on the same CN.
-Mixing VMs made with cpu_caps, and VMs made without cpu_caps, on the same CN will confuse SDC's allocator.
+Be careful when setting IGNORE_CPU_CAP to true; it should only be set on fresh installs of Triton, or elsewhere where you can ensure that VMs provisioned without cpu_cap will not be mixed with VMs having cpu_cap on the same CN.
+Mixing VMs made with cpu_caps, and VMs made without cpu_caps, on the same CN will confuse Triton's allocator.
 This is because it treats CNs hosting VMs with no cpu_cap as having no available CPU for packages that *do* have a cpu_cap.